What Is NEO and How Does It Work?

 Smart contracts are programs that conduct their function autonomously once their criteria are met.
 For this reason, they are instrumental in the transfer of digital assets as they remove the need for a middle man to conduct the transfer.
 This removal of a third party makes transactions more secure and foolproof as there can be no interference.
 The code merely actions the transaction.

 This page cannot answer this question for you.
-Only you can decide whether NEO fits your investment objects and your risk parameters.
+Only you can decide whether it fits your investment objectives and your risk parameters.
 Always conduct sufficient research before investing and never stake more than you can afford to lose.